 The job market is changing.
 Look to the future and what skills will be needed down the line.
 Many jobs and businesses that were so successful in the past are now obsolete.

 It may be necessary to consider a second source of income.
-There are loads of opportunities out there if you are prepared to work hard.
+Look for opportunities and put in the effort.

 God’s economy is very different from that of the world.
 God does bless His people with money, but money can become an idol to us and source of ruin, which is why we have to be so careful.
 Solomon was one of the richest men in the world as well as one of the wisest.
 At the end of his life, he admits that material wealth is fleeting and only a true relationship with God gives meaning and purpose.

 The Bible says if you are faithful with little, much will be given (Mathew 25:21) Manage your money well, and you will reap the rewards.

 Friends, I implore you to take control of your finances today, if you haven’t already.
-Whether you are married or single, have a financial plan.
+Whether you are single or married, plan your finances.
 I have recently read articles that suggest we are heading for another global economic crisis.
 Don’t take this as sound economic advice or a prediction, but it does no harm to be prepared.

 checkmeout_2018 Financial Questions